 free, and participants will learn how to deliver evidence-based, high quality oral health and dental sealant services in a school-based setting.
 The training is on the administrative side of operating a school dental sealant program.

+The last certification training was held virtually on May 6, 2022.
 Certification trainings will take place periodically throughout the school year if needed.
 Please contact the Oral Health Program at

 firstname.lastname@example.org or (971) 412-0531 if you need to take the one-time certification training.